swipswaps/linkedin-learning-downloader/README.md

 `git clone https://github.com/Bwca/linkedin-learning-downloader.git`

+And run the built version:

+`node dist`

-Install dependencies
+Or install dependencies

 `cd linkedin-learning-downloader`

 `npm i`

-Run it
+And run it from source:

 `npm run start`

-Or build it first and run the transpiled version

-`npm run build`
-`node dist`

 As of yet, requires entering csrf-token and cookie from current session for authorisation.